by C. K. Williams

 Sex and death, how close they can seem.

-So constantly conscious now of death moving towards me, sometimes I think I confound them.
+So constantly conscious now of death moving towards me,

 My wife's loveliness almost consumes me.